Paulinovich/advent-of-code-2019/README.md

 # advent of code 2019
 This is a collection of my solutions (and try-outs) for the [Advent of Code 2019](https://adventofcode.com) challenges in Python.

+My focus now lies more on the problem solving, than creating fast, compact and scalable code.
+I'll make some effort on that in the next months and compare my methods to other solutions.
+At the moment I'm enjoying struggling through the puzzles too much to be bothered about optimisation.

 ## What is Advent of Code?
 [Advent of Code](http://adventofcode.com) is a yearly advent calender of small programming puzzles for a variety of skill sets and skill levels that can be solved in any liked language, created by [Eric Wastl](https://twitter.com/ericwastl).